sbmmahato/web-crawler/README.md

 Replace `https://example.com` with the URL you want to start crawling from.
 The tool will start the crawl and display the discovered links on the terminal.

+The file with the list of the crawled websites then gets saved in web-crawler/recon/{folder named as the domain}/crawler_output.txt

 ## Credit